 Your First Step Into a Career in Rehabilitation Science

-It should be noted that most of the career paths mentioned above require applicants to hold at least a master’s degree, such as a Master of Science in Human Movement and Rehabilitation Science.
-Other potential options might include an MS in Exercise Science or an MS in Kinesiology, though there are important differences between these degrees that you should understand before enrolling.
+It should be noted that most of the career paths mentioned above require more than an undergraduate degree, but request applicants to hold at least a master’s degree in rehabilitation science, such as a Master of Science in Human Movement and Rehabilitation Science.
+For students concerned with the timeline of earning a degree, Northeastern offers the Master of Science experiential program in Human Movement and Rehabilitation Science as a fast-track alternative.
+Other potential options might include graduate programs such as an MS in Exercise Science or an MS in Kinesiology, though there are important differences between these degrees that you should understand before enrolling.

-Likewise, it’s important to recognize that a master’s degree will not be enough for some of these career paths.
-To pursue a career in academia or as a head researcher, for example, you will most likely need to complete a PhD.
+Likewise, it’s important to recognize that a master’s degree won’t be enough for some of these career paths.
+For example, if you want to pursue a career in academia or a leadership position in research, most rehabilitation professionals are required to earn a PhD.

-If you know the specific career path that you would like to pursue, that information should factor into your program selection when choosing a master’s degree or PhD program.
-Look for a program that offers coursework related to your desired career or employs faculty members currently involved in research related to your desired career.
+If you know the specific career path you would like to pursue, that information should factor into your program selection when choosing a master’s degree or PhD program for your graduate studies.
+Look for a program curriculum that offers core courses related to your desired career, opposed to one with a wide variety of unrelated courses, or employs faculty members currently involved in research related to your desired career.